bagggage/bg-blog/content/posts/gdscript-dev-02.md

 ## Binary/Unary Operators

 I have already implemented code generation for binary/unary operators for native types like `bool`, `int64_t`, and `double` (aka `Variant::BOOL`, `Variant::INT`, and `Variant::FLOAT`).
-I achieved this manually, with some use of C++ templates and macros, and I hope it’s not overly verbose:
+I achieved this manually, with some use of C++ templates and macros, and I hope it's not overly verbose:

 ```cpp
 template<typename L, typename R>